edwardmurphy/edwardmurphy.github.io-src/content/pages/reading.md

 the black shine to the street and kept the limpers indoors.
 Rain tidied it and gave London back some of her glamour, even some of her
 youth: the city was designed for grim weather, not crowds." -pg.
 37

+"Norah said, 'We'll have a good holiday, you'll see.'
+He hated the word.
+He didn't want a holiday's brief deception of well-being." -pg.
+41